Karan-Ch438/ottaHackProj/README.md

 I am testing a PR on the "testing" branch

-npm install, npm run build, npm run dev?
+npm install, npm run build, npm run dev? (from within my-crx)